By The Naked Barista 10 September 2015

 So we arrived in beautiful Knysna with bigger heads than the Knysna Heads…

-To make this story a bit shorter here – as I have written much more of what happened next with the crashing of our economy (and our ego’s as well) in 1996 in my book: “Bury the Past, Unlock the Future”.
+To shorten our story a bit – as I have written much more of what happened next with the crashing of our economy (and our ego’s as well) in 1996 in my book: “Bury the Past, Unlock the Future”.

-So, getting back to the story at hand, we only heard of Sedgefield when an interesting business opportunity became available in our little village…and this is how we got to live in our beautiful ‘slow town’.
+So, getting back to the story at hand, we only heard of Sedgefield when an interesting business opportunity became available in our little village, which we promptly bought…and this is how we got to live in our beautiful ‘slow town’.

 The rustic village atmosphere is reflected in the town’s motto of being a place “where the tortoise sets the pace”.
 Sedgefield is also the first African member of the international ‘Citaslow movement’.